Winner's Curse Free Robust Mendelian Randomization with Summary Data: Methodology

 To provide valid statistical inference on the true causal effect $\theta$, we use the non-parametric delta method \citep{efron2014estimation} to estimate the variance of the bagged estimator with $ \hat\sigma_n^2= {\sum}_{j\in \mathcal{S}_{\lambda}} \hat{S}_j^2$, where $\hat{S}_j= B^{-1} \sum_{b=1}^{B} (w^*_{ib} - B^{-1}\sum_{k=1}^{B} w^*_{ik} )(\widehat{\theta}_b-\widetilde{\theta})$.
 Then we construct a $(1-\alpha)$-level confidence interval for $\theta$ with $\Big[\widetilde{\theta}-z_{\alpha/2}\cdot\hat\sigma_n, \widetilde{\theta}+z_{\alpha/2}\cdot\hat\sigma_n\Big]$.
 Here $\alpha$ is the upper $\alpha/2$-quantile of the standard normal distribution.

 In the remainder of this manuscript, we refer to the proposed method as Causal Analysis with Randomized Estimators (CARE).
-The formalization of our proposed algorithm can be found in Algorithm \ref{alg:care}:
+The formalization of our proposed algorithm can be found in Algorithm \ref{alg:care}.
+We also provide the discussion on the time complexity of this algorithm in Section \ref{sup:sec1} in Supplemental Material.

-We also hope to note that CARE can be solved efficiently, and we briefly analyze the time complexity for CARE as follows.
-For each bootstrap sample, the algorithm's time complexity is $O(K\cdot s_\lambda^2 \cdot \log(s_\lambda))$, where $K$ is the number of iterations required for convergence, $s_\lambda$ is the number of selected candidate IVs, and the $\log(s_\lambda)$ term arises from the sorting operation in each iteration.
-The overall time complexity of CARE is therefore $O(B \cdot K \cdot s_\lambda^2 \cdot \log(s_\lambda))$, where $B$ is the number of bootstrap samples.
-In practice, we observe that $K$ is typically small and does not grow with $s_\lambda$, often converging within 10 iterations.
-The detailed analysis can be found in Supplementary Material Section \ref{sup:sec1}.